gdthemis/PL1-2020/README.md

 # PL1-2020
-My solutions to 2020 exercises
+My solutions to 2020 exercises on course "Programing Languages 1"

 Contains the solutions and some testcases.